10-17 Gloucester Place,

 Long runs of such films as “Earthquake” ensued and the cinema continued successfully until just after the other ABC house in town was quadrupled in 1976.
 The Astoria Theatre closed on 7th May 1977 with Barbara Streisand in “A Star Is Born”.
 It became a Coral Bingo Club.
 This lasted until approximately 1996, when it was operated by Gala Bingo Clubs, after which the Astoria Theatre has stood empty and unused.

-In 2001, it was bought for around 1 million Pounds, with plans to be restored (not known if to original design) and reopened as a live (mainly concert) venue.
-However, these have stalled, and the building was sold again for 4 million Pounds.
-It still sits empty and unused into early-2013, when plans were approved to demolish and build an office block.
+In 2001, it was bought for around £1 million, with plans to be restored (not known if to original design) and reopened as a live (mainly concert) venue.
+However, those plans stalled, and the building was sold again for £4 million.
+It was still sittting empty and unused into early-2013, when plans were approved to demolish and build an office block.
+This plan was dropped and a new plan for a developer to build luxury flats on the site was approved by Brighton Council.
+In June/July 2018 it was demolished.

-The Astoria Theatre is a Grade II Listed building.
+The Astoria Theatre was a Grade II Listed building.

 Just login to your account and subscribe to this theater